dbt-labs/docs.getdbt.com/website/docs/docs/deploy/merge-jobs.md

 branch configured in the environment) in your Git repo, this job will get triggered to run.
 1. Options in the **Execution settings** section:
     - **Commands** &mdash; By default, it includes the `dbt build --select state:modified+` command.
 This informs dbt Cloud to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred environment selected to compare state to.
 Click **Add command** to add more [commands](/docs/deploy/job-commands) that you want to be invoked when this job runs.
     - **Compare changes against** &mdash; By default, it's set to compare changes against the environment you created the job from.
 This option allows dbt Cloud to check the state of the code in the PR against the code running in the deferred environment, so as to only check the modified code, instead of building the full table or the entire DAG.
-To change the default settings, you can select **No deferral** or choose a different environment.
+To change the default settings, you can select **No deferral**, **This job** for self-deferral, or choose a different environment.
 1. (optional) Options in the **Advanced settings** section:
     - **Environment variables** &mdash; Define [environment variables](/docs/build/environment-variables) to customize the behavior of your project when this job runs.
     - **Target name** &mdash; Define the [target name](/docs/build/custom-target-names).
 Similar to environment variables, this option lets you customize the behavior of the project.